Finding your unique niche is the key to opening the door to new prospects and exponential growth.

 Do they have a relationship with your company today?

-If you look at each person involved in the buying process, it is easy to see that if you approach a large opportunity with just one blanket message, you might flop on effectively communicating with each and every one of the personas you’re trying to build credibility.
+If you look at each person involved in the buying process, it is easy to see that if you approach a large opportunity with just one blanket message, you might fail to effectively communicate with each of the personas you’re trying to build credibility with.

 But, when you take the time to explore each of your Ideal Customer Profiles and fine-tune your messaging to match their questions and concerns, you’re better equipped to generate a lead and or an opportunity.